 Inspectors don’t use one inspection system and criteria on all roofs.
 There are factors that can affect the inspection such as the type of the roof (e.g. composition shingle, wood shake, clay, concrete, slate, metal, steel, etc.), the age of the roof matters too, the number of layers and even how many times the roof has been repaired before.
 If the frequency is a lot then the inspector might decide that re-roofing makes more sense than another set of repairs.

-Why should you insist on a roof certification?
+Why should you insist on getting a roof certification?

 The answers are safety and money.
 Roofs are an essential element of every property and you need to make sure that it’s safe and secure.
 Plus, why spend money later on if you can spare yourself those costs right away.
 As a buyer, it’s your right to ask for a roof certification and as a seller, you should know that a roof certification is an additional plus for you.